blacklightpy/vaultofknowledge/Continuous Integration, Delivery and Deployment.md

 - Work in small features
 	- Feature branches should live no longer than a day
 	- For longer features, use feature flags

+## Technical
+- CI
+	- Build Stage
+		- Code changes need to be compiled
+		- These days there is a need to pack them in Docker containers
+		- Automated tests verify specific units of code like UI behaviour, API reliability, performance, etc.